tkdesign/tma/readme.md

 ##About

 TM Architektura is a website of the architectural bureau.
-Based on final work by Scripting Languages course in UKF.

 ##Author

-Petr Kovalenko (1AI22b)
+Petr Kovalenko

 ##Requirements